ncolesummers/UnityStarter/README.md

 ## Contributing

 Contributions are welcome!
 If you have any improvements or bug fixes, feel free to submit a pull request.
+For major changes, please open an issue first to discuss what you would like to change.

 ### Contributors